AstroWimSara/SolarEclipseWorkbench/README.md

 #### Eclipse date

 - When pressing the "Date" icon, a pop-up window (see screenshot below) will appear, in which you can choose the date of the eclipse from a drop-down menu.
-Currently, all solar eclipses up to the year 2045 have been included.
+At any moment in time, the next 20 solar eclipses are included in the list.
 - When pressing the "OK" button, the selected eclipse date is accepted and will be filled out in the top section of the UI.

 ![eclipse date pop-up](img/eclipse-date-popup.png)